(Updated 29 Aug 2017 for Office 365).

 - On the right column that says Suggested times, you will see the date, duration, and a listing of times.
 If you’ve pre-selected a time, you can look in the People column to see if the faculty member is free.
 Otherwise, you can scroll down the Suggested Times column and see times that are open by looking for the meeting icon (see the picture below).
 You can change the date of the meeting by clicking on the date in the Suggested times column.
 Note: Times that are blank mean that time is not open; open times are those with the meeting icon.

 - Once you found a time when your faculty member is free, you can either request the time by Outlook by selecting the start and end time at the top of the window and sending a meeting request or just note the time and date that is free and email the professor about meeting at that time.
 Double-check that you are on Eastern Standard Time.
 I’ve noticed some students have requested times when they think I am free based on Pacific Standard Time (which I believe is the default setting for Office).
 You can check this by clicking on settings (the gear), options, General, and then checking “Region and time zone.”
+Here’s a quick video to show you how to change your time zone settings:

 This is the best way to pin down a time for an individual meeting with a professor.
 It’s much easier for your faculty member to schedule something like this, instead of sending two or three emails back and forth listing possible times to meet.